-How Does the GMAT Test Vocabulary?
+How does the GMAT test vocabulary?

 Are you preparing for the GMAT?
 Do you find it difficult to deal with the vocabulary section?
 Let us try to understand the GMAT vocabulary better.
 The very first thing you need to know is that the GMAT does not test you on vocabulary directly.
 You need to have strong reading, writing, and communication skills to ace the test.
-Be sure that you won’t be asked to demonstrate your knowledge of highly sophisticated vocabulary, so you don’t need to worry too much for memorizing the GMAT vocabulary.
+Be sure that you won’t be asked to demonstrate your knowledge of highly sophisticated vocabulary, so you don’t need to worry too much about memorizing the GMAT vocabulary.
 What you need to have is a good knowledge of high-school and college-level English vocabulary if you really want to ace the verbal section.

 How to improve your GMAT vocabulary